 Snakes are obligate carnivores.
-This means that they get all of their nutritional needs met by eating other animals.
+This means they get all their nutritional needs met by eating other animals.
 They do not need to eat any type of plant matter to survive, such as fruits and vegetables.

 Even though snakes are willing to eat just about anything, they’re still subject to the laws of physics.
-No matter how much a snake may want to ingest a particular meal, if the animal won’t fit through the snake’s jaws, then it can’t be eaten.
+No matter how much a snake may want to ingest a particular meal, if the animal won’t fit through the snake’s jaws, it can’t be eaten.

 This enables them to eat prey that’s many times larger than their own girth.
 Once a snake feeds, it won’t do much moving for a few days while the meal digests.
-Immediately after feeding, you can see the gigantic bulge in the snake where the meal is sitting.
+Immediately after feeding, you can likely see the gigantic bulge in the snake’s body where the meal is sitting.

 Despite the snake’s appetite for any living creature that can fit in its mouth, there’s still something stopping most snakes from eating rabbits.
-Rabbits are pretty large compared to other small mammals.
+Rabbits are quite large compared to other small mammals.
 Think about how much larger a rabbit is than a squirrel, for instance.
 In order for a snake to eat a rabbit, that snake would have to be pretty sizable.

-- Related Read: Do Raccoons Attack and Eat Rabbits?
+- Do Raccoons Attack and Eat Rabbits?